 [PRO-TIP: General Motors, Chevrolet’s parent company, is discontinuing the Cruze, which means there will be deals to be had.
 Be sure you go to the dealership armed with all recent incentive and rebate information, which our agents at 1-800-CARSHOW are equipped to provide]

 The Cruze is a fuel sipper that looks good and drives well, perfect for the teenager whose parents value affordable and efficiency.
 It tracks between 37 – 48 MPG on the highway and between 28 – 31 MPG in the city.
 Its trunk is spacious, as is seating, which can accommodate up to 4 friends and plenty of gear.
-A 153-horsepower engine provides adequate power and an engaging, responsive driving experience.
+A 153-horsepower engine provides adequate power and engaging, responsive driving experience.
 Handsfree texting and dialing?
 Google or Apple Maps navigation?
 Of course!
-Android Auto and Apple CarPlay compatibility is standard, so don’t get talked into any navigation system upgrade, which can add $500 upwards to any purchase price.
+Android Auto and Apple CarPlay compatibility are standard, so don’t get talked into any navigation system upgrade, which can add $500 upwards to any purchase price.

 View New Chevy Cruze Cars for Sale in Your Area